THE ROYAL PRIESTHOOD

-And of the rest durst no man join himself to them: but the people magnified them.
+Yet none of the rest dared join them, but the people esteemed them highly.
 (Acts 5:13)

 The Great Commission was not to go out and “get souls saved” but to make disciples, teaching them to obey the commandments of the Lord.

-Go ye therefore, and teach [make disciples of] all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
+“teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 Amen.
 (Matthew 28:19,20)

 The parables of Jesus teach us that the Gospel of the Kingdom is seed that is sown that hopefully will grow into a great “tree,” a Christ-filled personality producing righteous behavior.

-Another parable put he forth unto them, saying, The kingdom of heaven is like to a grain of mustard seed, which a man took, and sowed in his field: Which indeed is the least of all seeds: but when it is grown, it is the greatest among herbs, and becometh a tree, so the birds of the air come and lodge in the branches thereof.
+“which indeed is the least of all the seeds; but when it is grown it is greater than the herbs and becomes a tree, so that the birds of the air come and nest in its branches.”
 (Matthew 13:31,32)

 The emphasis on evangelism in our day tends to be a blind proselytizing with little or no understanding of the distinction between the world and the royal priesthood, no sense of the Lord’s timing or of His calling out an elect, no willingness to sow the seed of the Kingdom and then wait for God to give the increase.
 Instead there is a blind stress on getting people to make a profession of belief.
 Those who do make the profession are counted to see how many “decided for Christ.”